 Because many musicians have been involved with The Sheep Fiends over many

 years, there is a wide variety of genres always being explored.
-More recent
+I do notice

-music seems to be gravitating towards progressive rock.
-The Sheep Fiends
+recent music seems to be gravitating more towards progressive rock.
+The Sheep

-music explores a wide range of emotions, both light and dark.
-These are our
+Fiends music explores a wide range of emotions, both light and dark.
+These

-cathartic expressions reflecting immediate dreams, joys, hopes, concerns,
+are our cathartic expressions reflecting immediate dreams, joys, hopes,

-worries and despair.
-I would describe The Sheep Fiends as an attempt to
+concerns, worries and despair.
+I would describe The Sheep Fiends as an

-recalibrate a balance, demonstrating a more social approach to music.
+attempt to recalibrate a balance, demonstrating a more social approach to

-The Sheep Fiends, like Jackson Pollock or Neil Cassidy, bring a sense of
+music.
+The Sheep Fiends, like Jackson Pollock or Neil Cassidy, bring a sense

-the transient and spontaneous subconscious into a modern form.
+of the immediate, transient and spontaneous subconscious into a modern form.